 Society6 is probably one of the most popular print-on-demand sites.
 It’s no wonder that some of the most talented artists such as Andreas Lie and Evie Seo choose to sell their artwork there.
-In fact, as announced by Society6 on their blog, the top sellers are making more than $5000 in a month, so there’s definitely money to be made.
+In fact, according to their blog, the top sellers are making more than $5,000 in a month, so there’s definitely money to be made for a graphic designer.

 Society6 used to be all about art prints.
 However, they have since added over 30 products, from apparel to floor pillows.
 Many customers have praised Society6 for their product quality and customer service, so rest assured that anything you upload will be well taken care of.

 Society6 also runs free worldwide shipping promotions, which is great if you have a global fanbase.
 Even if you don’t, such promotions can boost your sales by making your designs more affordable to a wider audience.

 Unlike other sites that require you to reach a minimum payment threshold, Society6 pays you every month through PayPal no matter how much you make that month, but note that it might take some time for a transaction to clear.
-Nevertheless, seeing that commission paycheck in your account will definitely increase your motivation and confidence as a designer.
-Also, you own all rights to your work, so you can sell them elsewhere with no issue.
+Nevertheless, seeing that commission paycheck in your account will definitely increase your motivation and confidence as a graphic designer.
+Also, you retain all rights to your work so you can sell them elsewhere with no issue.

-Unfortunately, with so many artists on Society6 it’s hard to get noticed, let alone make money, unless you are good at marketing and promotion.
-Based on experience, I find that designs based around pop culture and trends tend to be more successful, but don’t be afraid to find your own niche.
+Unfortunately, with so many artists on Society6 it’s hard to get noticed — let alone make money — unless you are good at marketing and promotion.
+Based on my experience I find that designs based around pop culture and trends tend to be more successful, but don’t be afraid to find your own niche.

-If a design you created is really good or popular, it might even get featured on Society6’s main page.
-The site promotes some of the best pieces on their social media (with over 700,000 followers on Instagram and 10 million monthly viewers on Pinterest).
+If a design you created is really good or popular it might even get featured on Society6’s main page, with some of the best pieces promoted on their social media as well (with over 700,000 followers on Instagram and 10 million monthly viewers on Pinterest).

 BUILDING A COMMUNITY ON SOCIETY6